 \subsubsection{$(1+1)$ dimensional scenario}

-\emph{Case (i): Static mirror at $z=z_{0}$ :-$~~$} Here, we investigate the scenario in which an atom is static in the light cone region at $\xi=0$, and a mirror is static in Minkowski spacetime at $z=z_{0}$, i.e., the atom the following the Kasner proper time and the field modes are represented in terms of the Minkowski time.
-Eq. \eqref{eq:FM-1p1-AinF} gives the field mode solution for this situation.
+\emph{Case (i): Static mirror at $z=z_{0}$ :-$~~$} Here, we investigate the scenario in which an atom is in the light cone region at $\zeta=0$, and a mirror is static in Minkowski spacetime at $z=z_{0}$, i.e., the atom is following the light cone time and the field modes \eqref{eq:FM-1p1-AinF} are represented in terms of the Minkowski time.
 Combining this field mode solution with equation (\ref{eq:DE-gen-kasner1}) for the de-excitation probability we obtain

 One can compare this result with the $(1+1)$ dimensional result for excitation from Eq. \eqref{eq:TP-1p1-AinF-1}, and observe that by making $\omega\to -\omega$ in \eqref{eq:TP-1p1-AinF-1} one can obtain the de-excitation result.
-This is crucial observation which may not hold to be true in other scenarios. \emph{Case (ii): Static atom at $z=z_{0}$ :-$~~$} Here, we investigate the case where the atom is static in Minkowski spacetime at $z=z_0$, and the mirror is static in the light cone region at $\xi=0$, i.e., the atom is following the Minkowski time and the field modes are represented in terms of the light cone coordinates.
-The field mode solution for this scenario, obtained in terms of the light cone coordinates and then represented in terms of the Minkowski coordinates, is provided in Eq. \eqref{eq:FM-1p1-MinF-2}.
+This is a crucial observation which may not hold true in other scenarios. \emph{Case (ii): Static atom at $z=z_{0}$ :-$~~$} Here, we investigate the case where the atom is static in Minkowski spacetime at $z=z_0$, and the mirror is in the light cone region, situated at $\zeta=0$.
+Here, the atom is following the Minkowski time.
+At the same time, the field mode solution for this scenario, obtained in terms of the light cone coordinates and then represented in terms of the Minkowski coordinates, is provided in Eq. \eqref{eq:FM-1p1-MinF-2}.
 Utilizing this field mode solution with the de-excitation probability equation (\ref{eq:DE-gen-kasner2}), we obtain

-One can observe the significant resemblance of this expression with $(1+1)$ dimensional excitation probability from Eq. \eqref{eq:TP-1p1-MinF-2}.
-However, unlike the atom following the light cone time scenario, in this case, one cannot obtain the de-excitation probability by making $\omega\to -\omega$ in Eq. \eqref{eq:TP-1p1-MinF-2}.
+One can observe the significant resemblance of this expression with $(1+1)$ dimensional excitation probability from Eq. \eqref{eqAppn:TP-1p1-MinF-2}.
+However, unlike the atom following the light cone time scenario, in this case, one cannot obtain the de-excitation probability by making $\omega\to -\omega$ in Eq. \eqref{eqAppn:TP-1p1-MinF-2}.
 This de-excitation probability cannot be obtained by even making $\nu\to -\nu$ in the excitation probability expression.
-We would also like to mention that similar to the excitation probabilities, here also, the de-excitation probabilities corresponding to the two different scenarios from Eqs. \eqref{eq:TP-DeEx-1p1-AinF-1} and \eqref{eq:TP-DeEx-1p1-MinF-1} become the same when atomic and field field frequencies are equal, i.e., when $\omega=\nu$.
+We would also like to mention that, similar to the excitation probabilities, here also, the de-excitation probabilities corresponding to the two different scenarios from Eqs. \eqref{eq:TP-DeEx-1p1-AinF-1} and \eqref{eq:TP-DeEx-1p1-MinF-1} become the same when atomic and field frequencies are equal, i.e., when $\omega=\nu$.